nitinjain999/nitinjain999/README.md

 - ☁️ Currently thriving as a **Cloud Architect**
 - 👥 Mentored 20+ engineers throughout my career
 - 📚 Lifelong learner — currently focused on mastering more advanced AWS solutions
+- ⚙️ Experimenting with **4G Core deployments on Intel NUC** devices for edge-cloud integrations
 ---

 ## 🧠 Core Expertise